troydhanson/fluxcap/README.md

 Fluxcap can transmit packets over a routed/switched network too.
 This requires use of one the encapsulation modes.
 The supported encapsulation modes are GRE, GRETAP and ERSPAN.
+The GRETAP ("transparent ethernet bridging") encapsulation preserves original MAC addresses in the encapsulation, and is preferred.

-    fluxcap -tx -E gre:192.168.102.100 tap     # GRE encapsulation fluxcap -tx -E gretap:192.168.102.100 tap  # GRETAP encapsulation fluxcap -tx -E erspan:192.168.102.100 tap  # ERSPAN encapsulation
+    fluxcap -tx -E gretap:192.168.102.100 tap  # GRETAP encapsulation (preferred) fluxcap -tx -E gre:192.168.102.100 tap     # GRE encapsulation fluxcap -tx -E erspan:192.168.102.100 tap  # ERSPAN encapsulation (untested)

 On the remote (recipient) end, you can confirm the data is being received using:

     tcpdump -i eth0 -nne proto gre

-You can take this a step further, and have a Linux recipient decapsulate the GRE or GRETAP encapsulation.
+This works for any of the encapsulations, since all three modes utilize GRE tunnels.

+##### Decapsulation

+If the recipient host is Linux, you can have it decapsulate the data for you.
 This results in Linux presenting a virtual NIC with the decapsulated packets.

-    # GRE decapsulation
-    modprobe ip_gre
-    ip tunnel add gre1 mode gre remote 192.168.102.1 local 192.168.102.100 ttl 255
-    ip link set gre1 up
-    tcpdump -i gre1 -nne

- If the fluxcap transmitter uses gretap ("transparent ethernet bridging") encapsulation instead, which preserves MAC addresses in the encapsulation, it can be received this way instead:

     # GRETAP decapsulation
     modprobe ip_gre